onzfonz/comp227/src/content/0/en/part0b.md

 The world of JavaScript develops fast, which brings its own set of challenges.
 Tools, libraries and the language itself are under constant development.
-Some are starting to get tired of the constant change, and have coined a term for it: <em>JavaScript fatigue</em>.
+Some are starting to get tired of the constant change, and have coined a term for it: **JavaScript fatigue**.
 See [How to Manage JavaScript Fatigue on auth0](https://auth0.com/blog/how-to-manage-javascript-fatigue/) or [JavaScript fatigue on Medium](https://medium.com/@ericclemmons/javascript-fatigue-48d4011b6fc4).

 You will suffer from JavaScript fatigue yourself during this course.